Amrutha-m16/Password-manager/README.md

+A password manager is a website that is used to store and manage the data locally which helps the user for storing various online accounts and security features.

 # Password-manager
 1. Install xampp on your PC to your C-Drive.
 2. Unzip the file and copy the full files to your htdocs folder in xampp.